Saving Money With the Oslo Pass and What to See While You're There

 Meals out in a mid-priced restaurant typically cost around £30 a head with just one drink and either a starter or dessert, but not both.
 A Big Mac in Oslo is infamously the most expensive in the world at £5/$8 for the burger by itself, not the meal.
 Public transport fares are not too bad, and car fuel is the same as in the rest of Europe, but as eating and drinking play a major part in most short-break holidays, it is best to be prepared for high dinner bills and make some other savings along the way.

-The best tip to saving some cash would be to buy an Oslo Pass.
-There are 24-hour, 48-hour and 72-hour versions, and they start from the time you first use it - so plan well and you can maximise them to the fullest.
+My review of the Oslo Pass concludes that it is good value.
+There are three versions to pick from, a 24-hour, 48-hour and 72-hour version, and they start from the time you first use it - so plan well and you can maximise them to the fullest.
 These passes give you free entrance to around 50 attractions, and importantly, these include the most popular visitor destinations.

 Free travel on buses, trams and the metro in zones 1 and 2 is also included with the Oslo Pass so it is worth the money if you want to use public transport.
 You can also use the pass on a list of public ferries, so island hopping is possible, and it’s part of the Oslo experience to go out on the fjord at least once during your stay.
 With so much to see, I’d recommend the 72-hour pass if you have this amount of available time, it is the best value and gives you time to fully explore.
 The Oslo City Card also gives you 20% off a handful of restaurants, and this discount is really welcome as food and drink are so expensive in Norway.